BenWehrend/rock-paper-scissors/README.md

 ### Context:
-This was my final solo project for module 1 at Turing.
+This was my final solo project for module 1 at Turing Module 1 included the first 6 weeks at Turing and it was assigned the fifth week.
 We were given an entire week to complete this task.

 ### Contributors
 https://github.com/BenWehrend